cavri-org/.github/profile/README.md

 ## Layer 1 (V)

 Verifiable.
 DID and [self]-verifiable content (digital signatures).
-It can be used for.
+It can be used to address mutable data.
 For example:
   - `did://secp256k1:4hqwkd52rv0nmz71a4vnmg0ry0kjczmw6czgcz2xv755z407fzja/my-project/some.json`

 Both layers are protocol agnostic and allow the building of RI (resilient internet).